mcclumpherty/temper-python/README.md

     Device #0 (bus 1 - port 1.3): 22.4°C 72.3°F

 Which tells you there is a USB hub plugged (internally or externally) on the port 1 of the bus 1 of the host, and your TEMPer device  is on the port 3 of that hub.

+with -a option

+    $ temper-poll -a
+    Found 1 devices
+    Device #1 (bus 1 - address 31): 36.9°C 98.4°F

+Which tells you there is a USB hub plugged (internally or externally) on bus 1 of the host, and your TEMPer device is at address 31 on that hub.

 ## Tell kernel to leave TEMPer alone